 - Lilac blooms grow in cone-shaped clusters.
 You want three of these clusters for this recipe.

 - You can give your lilac blooms a gentle wash under cool, running water to rinse off any critters or dust.
-Gently shake out as much of the waters as you can, and pick off any dead leaves or shriveled petals.
+Gently shake out as much of the water as you can, and pick off any dead leaves or shriveled petals.

 - I used confectioner's sugar in this recipe because it dissolves smoothly.
 Confectioner's sugar also contains cornstarch which helps the whipped cream keep its peaks.